Synchronize users from Azure AD to WordPress

 - External link, by copying the link and call it from an external script / task service.

 When a job is triggered, the plugin will retrieve a first batch of users from Microsoft Graph.
 To retrieve users from Microsoft Graph, the plugin needs a query.
 A query is a request, sent to Microsoft Graph, that will return users that match with the query's $filter parameter e.g. accountEnabled eq true.
 The plugin also expects the query to define at least two other parameters: $count (the total number of results, so that the plugin can track progress) and $top.
-An example of a valid query that returns all users in your organization would be:
+A query can be as simple as users to get all users in the tenant.
+Or you can opt for a more complex query, to return all users in your organization that can currently sign in, as follows:

 myorganization/users?$filter=accountEnabled eq true&$top=10&$count=true.